Shanhhu Lee

 White flowers on bare branches spread like clouds in my garden.

-Sometimes I wonder about my mother, who’s never visited me in America:
+Sometimes I wonder about mother, who’s never visited me in America:

 Would she plant azalea, zinnia, cosmos, or her favorite rose, in my garden?